data-science-infinity/data-science-infinity.github.io/_posts/2021-10-04-Predicting-Sales-Using-Advertising-Data-in-R.md

 #### Question 7: Is there synergy among the advertising media?
 The standard linear regression model assumes an additive relationship between the predictors and the response, meaning that the effect of changes in one of the predictors (let's say money spent on TV ads) on the response (sales) is independent of the values of the other predictors (radio and newspaper).
 An additive model is easy to interpret.
 However, the additive assumption may be unrealistic for certain data sets.
 Output9 suggested that the Advertising data may not be additive.
 We see that some observations lie above and some observations lie below the least squares regression plane.
 In particular, the linear model seems to overestimate sales for instances in which most of the advertising money was spent exclusively on either TV or radio.
 It underestimates sales for instances where the budget was split between the two media.
-This pronounced non-linear pattern cannot be modeled accurately using lineagression.
+This pronounced non-linear pattern cannot be modeled accurately using linear regression.
 It suggests a ***synergy***(phenomenon known in business) or ***interaction effect***(term used in statistics) between the advertising media, whereby ***combining the media together*** results in a bigger boost to sales than using any single medium.
 Very interesting insight to know!

 A small p-value (output10) associated with the interaction term indicates the presence of such relationships.
 Including an interaction term in the model results in a substantial increase in R-squared, from around 90% to almost 97%!